MicrochipTech/fpga-hls-examples/Training4/readme.md

 specify how the generated hardware accelerators interface with the rest of the SoC.
 Figure 6‑10 below contains a summary of the SmartHLS pragmas used in the vector-add example.
-More details on the interfaces will be covered in Section 6.3.1.
+More details on the interfaces will be covered in the [SoC Data Transfer Methods](#soc-data-transfer-methods) section.
 For a complete pragma reference, see our [pragma guide](https://microchiptech.github.io/fpga-hls-docs/pragmas.html).